plblum/jivs/planning/Learning-Jivs-with-server-pages.md

 * Standard `input`, `select`, and `textarea` controls exchange Text Values through `setTextValue()` and `onTextValueChanged`.
 * Native Value widgets exchange values through `setValue()` and `getValue()`.
 * Reconstruct Native Value widgets through application-specific, non-notifying UI updates.
-* `broadcast()` does not invoke `onValueChanged`, avoiding a feedback loop in which a widget update is interpreted as a new value supplied to Jivs.
+* `broadcastState()` does not invoke `onValueChanged`, avoiding a feedback loop in which a widget update is interpreted as a new value supplied to Jivs.

 ## Closing Navigation